dominicholcomb/Forestry_RAG_UseCase/README.md

 This would likely be easier in a low-code environment...
 I just can't develop in Power Apps on my personal account!

 ## Future Enhancements
-- **Expanded Testing**: Develop more comprehensive test examples with edge cases to ensure reliability across diverse forestry queries
+- **Expanded Testing**: Develop more comprehensive test examples with edge cases to ensure reliability across diverse question types
 - **Model Optimization**: Evaluate different LLM models and parameters to balance performance, cost, and latency for production deployment
 - **Security Implementation**: Consider adding authentication, role-based access control, and other safety measures to meet enterprise security requirements
 - **Responsible AI Framework**: Implement AI ethics guidelines, user feedback mechanisms, and clear disclaimers about potential limitations